Raku/problem-solving/solutions/meta/CoC.md

 # The Basics

-The core element of how we behave here is simply this: B<Be kind to everyone.> Yes, everyone.
+The core element of how we behave here is simply this: Be kind to everyone.
+Yes, everyone.
 Including that troll over there, be kind to them too.
 The rest of this document builds off of that core element.

 The general mood in the Raku community is a positive one.
 Being a negative force is discouraged, and is unlikely to do much for us.
 The kinder you are, the more receptive the community will be to you.